-- 4.1.1 Generally, provisions of fire extinguishers are in the form of portable handheld or trolley extinguishers. - 4.1.2 Portable fire extinguishers shall comply with the latest SS578 and SS EN 3 Specifications for Portable Fire Extinguishers and latest Fire Prevention Circular issued. - 4.1.3 Trolley fire extinguishers shall comply with the latest editions of NFPA10 Standard for Portable Fire Extinguishers or BS: EN 1866-1 Mobile fire extinguishers Characteristics, performance, and test methods. - 4.1.4 All stated ratings of fire extinguisher shall be of latest SS578/ BS: EN standards unless otherwise stated.
+- 4.1.1 Generally, provisions of fire extinguishers are in the form of portable handheld or trolley extinguishers. - 4.1.2 Trolley fire extinguishers shall comply with the latest editions of NFPA10 Standard for Portable Fire Extinguishers or BS: EN 1866-1 Mobile fire extinguishers Characteristics, performance, and test methods. - 4.1.3 All stated ratings of fire extinguisher shall be of latest SS578/ BS: EN standards unless otherwise stated.